JakasaurusRex/SillyLittleGuysIn3D/README.md

 Heres a brief list of the contents we will cover!
 - Blender like the kitchen appliance - All about Blender
 - Creating life - Learning to 3D Model
-- Sillyfying- Texturing and Shading
+- Sillyfying - Texturing and Shading
-- Put a little boogie in it - Animating your model

 ## Blender like the kitchen appliance  - All about Blender 🥤🍹🧊🌪️
 <img width="287" height="297" alt="Screenshot 2026-07-21 at 6 17 17 PM" src="https://github.com/user-attachments/assets/39086ab4-6945-4895-9bad-b8e9b1ed84a2" />